Jessica Sutta discography

-American singer Jessica Sutta has released one studio album, and thirteen singles, eight as a featured artist and two promotional single.
+American singer Jessica Sutta has released one studio album, and fourteen singles, eight as a featured artist and two promotional single.
 Sutta shelved her first attempt with a debut album, Sutta Pop (2012), subsequently starting the project named Feline Resurrection, released as a mixtape in 2016, until releasing the studio album I Say Yes (2017).
 Reached four number ones on US Dance Club Songs ("Show Me", "Make It Last", "I'm Gonna Get You" and "Distortion"), becoming the only former The Pussycat Dolls' member to reach the top of an American chart.